animehunter123/kickstarts_ubuntu_and_mdt/repo_downloaders/pypi/README.md

 ```@@@
 IMPORTANT NOTE:

-YOU NEED TO RUN THESE SCRIPTS ON THE TARGET OS SO THAT IT FETCHES THAT SPECIFIC ENVIRONMENT OF PYPI.
+You need to run these scripts on the target os so that it fetches that specific environment of pypi.

+Be sure to note down what os/arch packages as you build your repo folder so that you know what is downloaded.

 I.e. if you used Rocky93 VM it will get a pypi_rocky93, elsea Windows10 with Python12.2 to get pypi_win10_py122, for example.

 @@@```

-* FIRST, Make a HOST FRESH VM using the TARGET OS and ARCHITECTURE (i.e. 8C/32GBRAM with Rocky9.3 Python3.9.18)
+* FIRST, Make a HOST FRESH VM using the TARGET OS/ARCHITECTURE/REQUIRED_PYTHON_VERSION (i.e. 8C/32GBRAM with Rocky9.3 Python3.9.18)

 * NEXT, the nas destination directory via /etc/fstab: ```172.16.0.5:/volume1/MYSITENAS-Data /mnt/MYSITENAS-Data nfs defaults 0 0```